 Suppose that you will build a mansion for your client.
-The client defines the requirements such as the size of the rooms, number of bathrooms, floor covering materials, door colors and other features.
+The client defines the requirements such as the size of the rooms, number of bathrooms, floor covering materials, door colors, and other features.

 The mansion is the product and the client’s requirements are the scope.
 You received the product scope from the client.

-In order to build the mansion, you will create the work schedule, prepare the budget and hire employees.
+In order to build the mansion, you will create the project schedule, prepare the budget and hire employees.
 You will perform all the construction work and related processes such as health and safety and quality management.